-A self-storage unit comes in handy when you are either moving or even looking to downsize your home.
-Also, when you need a temporary space for your household items, these storage units save the day.
+A self-storage unit comes in handy when you are moving, looking to downsize your home or need a temporary space for your household items, these storage units save the day.

 What Is the Best Way to Organize a Storage Unit?

 When you visit a storage unit center, they will advise on the right storage size depending on the number of items.
 The first thing to do is to analyze the room's features.
 Check to see if they have shelves that help in organization.
 If they don't, you can fix your own, either plastic or wooden shelves, depending on the weight of your items.

 Another crucial preparation is placing pallets on the floor.
 Pallets help avoid wetting your property in case of spills.

 When packing your items for storage, do it in uniform packages, preferably in small or medium boxes.
 Large boxes are great, but they are not the best for storing heavy items and they might be difficult to stack.